 An alternative brokerage to consider is Capital.com.
 Capital.com is a CFD broker based in the United Kingdom.
 They are regulated by CySec, which means they comply with all of the security policies necessary throughout Europe.
 They offer a vast selection of securities to choose from, including stocks, ETFs, commodities, forex, and more.

-If you choose to invest in S&P 500 tracker with Capital.com, it is a quick and easy process.
-They allow you to deposit as little as £20 and offer a vast selection of deposit methods, such as credit card, debit card, wire transfer, Skrill, Giropay, and more.
-What’s more, Capital.com offers up to 20:1 margin trading for major indices, meaning you can boost any returns you make by trading their S&P 500 CFDs.
+This broker allows you to deposit as little as £20 and offer a vast selection of deposit methods, such as credit card, debit card, wire transfer, Skrill, Giropay, and more.
+What’s more, Capital.com offers up to 20:1 margin trading for major indices.

 Finally, Capital.com even offers a revolutionary, AI-powered ‘newsfeed’ to users of the platform.
 This newsfeed is automatically tailored based on your investment decisions, providing you with videos and articles that help you make more informed decisions.
 These educational materials are designed to help you refine your strategy when trading securities such as S&P 500 CFDs.

 Once you have chosen a broker to invest in the S&P 500 with, it’s time to determine your chosen investment method.
-Found below are three of the most effective ways to gain exposure to the S&P 500 index.
+Found below are three ways to gain exposure to the S&P 500 index.

 S&P 500 Index Trading